 4. Environmental Diversity

-The map features a diverse range of environments, from swampy marshes and bustling cities to rugged mountains and serene countryside.
-This diversity enhances the sense of immersion and provides varied gameplay experiences.
+The environment in the map contains contradictions, from swampy marshes and bustling cities to rugged mountains and serene countryside.
+This DIVERSITY, in turn, results in a deep sense of immersion and brings different gameplay experiences.

 5. Hidden Secrets and Easter Eggs